 Fig, a sixth grader, wants more than anything to see the world as her father does.
 The once-renowned pianist, who hasn’t composed a song in years and has unpredictable good and bad days, is something of a mystery to Fig. Though she’s a science and math nerd, she tries taking an art class just to be closer to him, to experience life the way an artist does.
-But then Fig’s dad shows up at school, disoriented and desperately searching … Continue reading →
+But then Fig’s dad shows up at school, disoriented … Continue reading →

 In the midst of Haley’s recovery from a concussion, she learns her roommate has been raped.
 As Jenny wrestles with the aftermath of the trauma, she’s faced with a lot of decisions: should she report the incident to the college?
 Should she go to the police?
 She depends on Haley for support, a burden which Haley isn’t sure she’s capable of shouldering.
 Especially when a group of aggressive feminists rally around Jenny to support her and convince her to respond the way they believe is best.

 In this midst of all this, Haley meets Richard, a handsome fellow student and math tutor.
-Just when it seems she may have, … Continue reading →
+Just when it seems she may … Continue reading →

 When tough circumstances force Kammie’s family to relocate, she’s determined to make the most of the change.
 She approaches the prettiest, most popular girls and attempts to join their group.
 Only what results is Kammie standing on a board that splits and sends her tumbling into a well.
 Trapped and slowly sinking further, Kammie begs her new “friends” to help her get out.
-As she waits for them to bring help (and wonders if they’ve simply abandoned her) she begins to think about the good times lost and the struggles her family … Continue reading →
+As she waits for them to bring help (and wonders if they’ve simply abandoned her) she begins to think about the good times lost and the struggles her … Continue reading →